The ALICE experiment: a journey through QCD

 These analysis techniques also enable measurements of the angular distribution \tg{}, which has been predicted to be sensitive to the quark-gluon fraction, splitting formation time, and colour coherence~\cite{Ringer:2019rfk, Casalderrey-Solana:2012evi}.
-In contrast to the \zg{} distribution, Fig.~\ref{Fig:JetSubstr} (right) shows a significant narrowing of the \tg{} (\rg) distribution in central \PbPb{} collisions compared to \pp{} collisions, which provides direct evidence of the modification of the angular scale of jets in the quark--gluon plasma.
+In contrast to the \zg{} distribution, Fig.~\ref{Fig:JetSubstr} (right) shows a significant narrowing of the \tg{} (\rg) distribution in central \PbPb{} collisions compared to \pp{} collisions, which may arise from modification of the angular scale of jets in the quark–gluon plasma.
 This narrowing is consistent with models implementing (transverse) incoherent interaction of the jet shower constituents with the medium, but also with medium-modified quark-to-gluon fractions and fully coherent energy loss; further measurements will be needed to characterise the mechanism underlying the narrowing.
 Taken together, these measurements suggest that the hard substructure of jets is consistent with (i) little-to-no modification of the momentum splitting, and (ii) stronger suppression of jets with wide fragmentation patterns.
 This indicates that the medium has a significant resolving power for splittings with a particular dependence on the angular scale, preserving narrow jets or filtering out wider jets.